 I do have some sympathy for this view but perhaps Eisenhower was right.
 There is value in taking the time to analyse a situation.
 Detailed plans may be useless but studying the current situation and the various future scenarios that may come to pass is not.

 After all your time and effort on analysis and planning you could have a strong, well thought out, plan.
 It may have sufficient flexibility to deal with the unexpected but unless that plan can be sold to those who need to implement it and buy in secured it will be a complete waste of time and effort.

 The word ‘sold’ is the key term as it has to be a standard sales exercise, illustrating the benefits and quantifying ‘what is in it for them’.
 With buy in secured a plan champion should be appointed to the difficult job of ensuring the plan is a reference document utilized in all key business decisions.

 Whatever sub plans and objectives fall out of the main plan must be progressed and followed through and that can be difficult given the many competing business priorities.
 Many good plans founder because once put in place they are not referred to or utilized and the business continues to bumble along as it did before.

 A Possible Solution

-One possible solution is to work the theoretical strategic marketing process but only to a point.
-Analysis, I suggest, remains key as without it there can be no understanding of where a business came from, the environment it operates in, its strengths and weaknesses and what events may impact on the business in future.
+One possible solution is to work through the theoretical strategic marketing process but only to a point.
+Analysis, I suggest, remains key as without it there can be no understanding of where a business came from, the environment it operates in, its strengths and weaknesses and what events may impact the business in the future.